tanyazyabkina/AmazonComprehend/README.md

 # Amazon Comprehend for Natural Language Processing (NLP)

 ## Cost
 If you are using free AWS tier, you can analyze 50K units a month free.
-In my example, every tweet is a unit.
-In the scheduled job I am analyzing 10K tweets at once, so the free tier runs out pretty fast, and then it's \$1 per 10K.
+A unit is 100 characters.
+In my example, every tweet is ~2 units.
+In the scheduled job I am analyzing 10K tweets at once, so the free tier limit runs out pretty fast, and then it's \$1 per 10K.
 Be sure to check pricing before you proceed. https://aws.amazon.com/comprehend/pricing/

 ## Using Amazon Comprehend through AWS Console
 ### Preparation steps for using Comprehend through the console